cabforum/netsec/docs/NSR.md

 **Air-Gapped**:  Physically and logically separated, disconnected, and isolated from all other Systems.

-**CA-Controlled Environment:** A Physically Secure Environment where physical and operational control is managed by the Certificate Authority (the organization) and not delegated to a third-party service provider.
+**CA-Controlled Environment:** A Physically Secure Environment where physical and operational control is managed by the Certificate Authority (the organization) and not operated by a third-party service provider.

 **CA Infrastructure**: Collectively the infrastructure used by the CA or Delegated Third Party which qualifies as a: